darrynten/sage-one-php/.github/PULL_REQUEST_TEMPLATE.md

 If you know who needs to review the code please request a review from them when you open the PR.

-The template appears below, you must remove this line and the ones above.
+Remove everything above, including this line.
+The template is below.

 ## Overview